 mail("email@example.com", "Contact form request", $text);

 This is some PHP code which simply sends the text per mail once the visitor clicks the 'send' button.
-Notice, in the end of the code above, there is the text email@example.com.
-You need to replace this email adress with your email adress, so that the email then is sent to you.
+Notice, in the end of the code above, there is the text firstname.lastname@example.org.
+You need to replace this email address with your email address, so that the email then is sent to you.

 Basically, that's it now, your contact form is ready now.